 4. (ON HIATUS) Keith’s Cookies: An assortment of ono cookies.

-5. (ON HIATUS) (NEW) Ono Kuki: Delicious cookies like peanut butter brownie, macadamia nut lemon, almond cookies, and so much more, made with local ingredients.
+5. Ono Kuki: Delicious cookies like peanut butter brownie, macadamia nut lemon, almond cookies, and so much more, made with local ingredients.

-5. Andy’s Bueno Salsa: Refreshing salsa made from all locally sourced ingredients6
+6. Andy’s Bueno Salsa: Refreshing salsa made from all locally sourced ingredients.

 7. Otsuji Farms: Variety of greens, beets, lettuces, herbs, kale veggie fruit juices, kale sliders, sweet potato banana fritters, and a Hamakua mushroom tempura.
 Now serving Kimchi poke bowls!

 9. Dina’s Garden: Specializing in rare and exotic plants and plant arrangements.
 Also Serving refreshing lemonades, and other special and unique drinks made with Hawaii-grown ingredients

 10. Daizu Tei: Loaded acai bowls made with locally made soy milk, and all local fruits.

 11. Vilath Farms: Asian greens and herbs, squash, Manoa lettuce, tomatoes, bittermelons, apple bananas, melons, papayas and more

 12. Olay Thai: Thai food made with locally sourced ingredients.
 Featuring vegetarian pad Thai noodles, lemon grass fried chicken, assorted curries, sa-tay BBQ sticks, spring rolls, papaya salad, banana tapioca, and much more.

 13. Grace Foods: Japanese Takoyaki with Kauai Shrimp.